toadjaune/stateful-tracking-demonstrator/README.md

   * The current version number is in `.ruby-version`
   * You can either use your distribution package manager, or a ruby version manager such as rbenv
 * Install dependencies
-  * postgresql server and development libraries
+  * `apt-get install postgresql postgresql-contrib libpq-dev`
   * `sudo -Eu postgres createuser -d $USER`
 * `gem install bundler`
 * `bundle install`